VisionVector/recommenders/SETUP.md

 ## Requirements

 - [Anaconda Python 3.6](https://conda.io/miniconda.html)
-- The Python library dependencies can be found in this [script](scripts/generate_conda_file.sh).
+- The library dependencies are generated depending on the environment we choose and can be found in this [script](scripts/generate_conda_file.sh).
-- Machine with Spark (optional for Python environment but mandatory for PySpark environment).
+- Machine with GPU (optional).
-- Machine with GPU (optional but desirable for computing acceleration).
+- Machine with Spark (optional).

 ## Conda environments